tanto2412/testReadTheDocs/docs/source/main_features.rst

   - From the dashboard, navigate to the "IP Statistics" section.

 Actions available:
-  - Filter the IP Statistics by UDP Source Ports, UDP Destination Ports, and Unique Connection Threshold in the Settings section, `Connection Limits <Connection Limits_>`_ part.
+  - Filter the IP Statistics by UDP Source Ports, UDP Destination Ports, and Unique Connection Threshold in the Settings section, :ref:`connection-limit` part.
-  - View unfiltered IP Statistics by typing the destination IP address in the search box. `Active Rules <Active Rules_>`_
+  - View unfiltered IP Statistics by typing the destination IP address in the search box.

 Manual BGP Rules
 ----------------